Church School Questions

 There are some features of the school that we would like to find ways to reuse if possible.
 One of the benefits of the proposed project is that it can be built without disrupting the current school.
 The student’s life at school has been disrupted too much in recent years and we hope to limit the disruption from the construction as much as possible.
 This will limit the amount of material which is installed in the new building that we will be able to move over to the new building.
 Many parts of the existing building were areas of the school which had been designated as “needing replacement” anyway.

 While the current building does offer some fresh air ventilation, it doesn’t meet the current requirements and certainly falls short when Covid is concerned, causing us to keep windows and doors open over the past year to augment the systems in place.
 The new building will meet all current code requirements for fresh air intake into the building.
 Much higher efficiency mechanical systems with proper air filtration will be utilized as well.
 We expect these new systems will offer a much higher level of indoor air quality than is available in the current school.
-We are also planning to use a geothermal heating and cooling system.

 As it turns out, this new building will only be slightly larger than the current building.
 Current building codes require us to use much higher performing building materials, insulation, and mechanical systems than the existing building has.
 LED lighting and efficient plumbing fixtures will be used throughout as well.
 We have not done an energy study yet but there is a good chance that this new building will be cheaper to run from a utility standpoint than the existing building.
-The geothermal heating and cooling system should be a significant saving over our current utility bills.

 This will be determined later in the process.